thomas694/bulk-downloader-for-reddit_with-saved-hashes/README.md

     - When using `--authenticate`, `--user me` can be used to refer to the authenticated user
     - Can be specified multiple times for multiple users
         - If downloading a multireddit, only one user can be specified
+- `--fail-fast`
+    - This waits only 5 seconds after a download error and does 1 retry
+    - On errors "[Errno 11001]" and "[WinError 10061]" it fails immediately
 - `-v, --verbose`
     - Increases the verbosity of the program
     - Can be specified multiple times